bazel-contrib/rules_nodejs/docs/Built-ins.md

               <a href="#nodejs_binary-link_workspace_root">link_workspace_root</a>, <a href="#nodejs_binary-templated_args">templated_args</a>, <a href="#nodejs_binary-toolchain">toolchain</a>)
 </pre>

 Runs some JavaScript code in NodeJS.
+You can also change the default args that are sent to nodejs.
+This can be done through a flag.
+The default is --preserve-symlinks while anything can be passed.
+The flag is --@build_bazel_rules_nodejs//nodejs:default_args="" ex: bazel build --@build_bazel_rules_nodejs//nodejs:default_args="--preserve-symlinks --no-warnings" main
+This will pass --preserve-symlinks and --no-warnings flags to nodejs.
+Available node flags can be found here: https://nodejs.org/api/cli.html.

 **ATTRIBUTES**